pkro/react_native_the_practial_guide/readme.md

         );
     }

-On IOS, android_ripple has no effect but we can pass a function to the `style` prop that adds certain styles when a `Pressable` is pressed (the effect is also applied on android in addition to the ripple effect):
+On IOS, android_ripple has no effect, but we can pass a function to the `style` prop that adds certain styles when a `Pressable` is pressed (the effect is also applied on android in addition to the ripple effect):

     ...
     <Pressable